 One of the whales you’re most likely to see around Antarctica is the humpback whale.
 You might even be lucky enough to see one of them slapping their tails and pectoral fins on the water, or even breaching spectacularly, lifting their entire body out of the water!
 The relatively small, timid minke whales are slightly less common, but it’s worth keeping a look out for them taking a quick breath on the surface before diving deep.
 Orca (killer whales), fin whales and sei whales also cruise the Southern Ocean and occasionally surface, much to the excitement of everyone on board!

 Find out more about some of the wonderful wildlife you could spot on a voyage to Antarctica here.

 Thanks for staying with us to learn about some of the similarities and differences between our planet’s two polar regions, Antarctica and the Arctic.
-If you’re interested in learning more about Antarctica and the Arctic, or seeing for yourself what they’re all about, contact our expedition experts today.
+If you’re interested in learning more about Antarctica and the Arctic, or seeing for yourself what they’re all about, contact our expedition experts or your preferred travel advisor today.

 Words by Nina Gallo, Aurora Expeditions’ historian and certified PTGA polar guide.

 Nina has been drawn to the polar regions since her first otherworldly experience of the midnight sun in 2002.
 Since then she has spent time in far northern Canada, the Himalayas, the Alps and deserts in America and Australia, always seeking out quiet, wild corners to explore.
 She feels immensely privileged to travel to these places and shares her passions for the natural world, human stories and adventure with all the wonderful people she meets.
 Nina is the author of Antarctica, published by Australian Geographic in September 2020.